 3.5.1 In every ship provision shall be made (irrespective of availability of sewage treatment plant or sewage holding tank) for a pipeline for discharge of sewage to reception facilities.

-The pipeline shall be led to both sides of the ship.
-The pipeline may be led to one side of the ship subject to the possibility of providing discharge to both sides of the ship.
-The discharge manifolds shall be located in places convenient for connection of hoses; they shall be fitted with standard discharge connections with flanges according to regulation 10 of MARPOL Annex IV (Fig. 3.5.1),as well as shall be provided with nameplates.
+The discharge manifolds shall be located in places convenient for connection of hoses; they shall be fitted with standard discharge connections with flanges according to regulation 10 of Annex IV to MARPOL 73/78 (Fig. 3.5.1), as well as shall be provided with nameplates.
 The discharge manifolds shall be provided with blank flanges.